Barszczyk0/Notes/PortSwigger/Advanced_topics/JWT/JWT_authentication_bypass_via_algorithm_confusion.md

 In order to exploit algorithm confusion attacker has to:
 1. Obtain the server's public key
 2. Convert the public key to a suitable format
-3. Create a malicious JWT with a modified payload and the alg header set to HS256.
+3. Create a malicious JWT with a modified payload and the `alg` header set to `HS256`.
-4. Sign the token with HS256, using the public key as the secret.
+4. Sign the token with `HS256`, using the public key as the secret.

 Obtained public keys:
 ```json